Armawebtron/Armawebtron/README.md

 support more similar solutions in the future as well.
 In addition to providing a means to have a downloadable application, it also offers the ability to browse, connect, chat, and play in Armagetron servers natively.

+And back in the good ol' web browser, there is a semi-functional bridge available which does, to some extent, allow you to connect and play in an Armagetron server.
+But it is unreliable, and currently will only connect to the most popular server at the time, or nothing at all if nothing is populated.
+No guarantees it will function correctly, if at all.

 The Node.JS server also offers partial compatibility with Armagetron clients.
 However, that functionality in particular is very buggy and needs a